Here is a dental first aid checklist that is helpful for parents to go over with their babysitter.

 If there is something stuck between the teeth, do not try too hard to remove it.
 Use dental floss to gently remove it.
 If that does work, call the dentist.

-Toothaches are often caused by tooth infection, decay or a combination of both.
+Toothaches are often caused by a tooth infection, decay or a combination of both.
 If the child is complaining of tooth pain, rinse their mouth with warm water and gently floss between teeth.
 If pain still persists, call a dentist.

 Knocked Out Tooth